Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Smaller community and fewer learning resources

-- Some features feel slightly behind the paid competition
+- Some features feel slightly behind paid competition

-- UI-first design approach means a learning curve for marketers
+- UI-first approach means a learning curve for marketers

 Detailed Feature Comparison Table